cmark0v/vim-solidity-natspecador/README.md

 #######################################

 This is forked from https://github.com/fmorisan/vim-solnatspec.
-It was broken in one or two places due to changes in solc and maybe vim quirks. the name is better in spanish
+It was broken in one or two placies due to changes in solc and maybe vim quirks. the name is better in spanish

+The code is compiled and the json artifacts are used to pull the function signatures and other information to create a natspec template for the function, which you then fill in with your descriptions

 how to use:
-  - save file buffer to disk
+  - save file buffer to disk. it has to be compiled and is done from the file path at the moment.
-  - put cursor line above function you want to generate natspec template for
+  - put cursor one line above function you want to generate natspec template for
   - ``:SolNatSpec`` command
   - fill in your comments